 Insurance companies or private payors, often utilize adjudicators to process prescriptions and services online.
 For more information on adjudicators please see online adjudicators.

-PAS was recently invited to join a third party payor working group along with the other Provincial associations, organized by the CPhA (Canadian Pharmacists Association).The main goals of the group are to determine issues related to reimbursement of pharmacy benefits that impact the ability to provide quality care, address these issues and improve the working relationship with third party payors (adjudicators, private payors, insurance companies) to achieve these goals.
+PAS is a part of the third party payor working group along with the other Provincial associations, organized by the CPhA (Canadian Pharmacists Association).The main goals of the group are to determine issues related to reimbursement of pharmacy benefits that impact the ability to provide quality care, address these issues and improve the working relationship with third party payors (adjudicators, private payors, insurance companies) to achieve these goals.

 STUDY TITLE: What are the issues affecting the supply of medicines into and within Canada, Spain and Australia – a multi-case analysis of medicines availability challenges and opportunities.More